deephacks/logbuffers/readme.md

 ### tailing logs

-Tail utility that keep track of what logs have been processed.
-Forwards log processing periodically, notifying the tail each round.
-Successfully processed log indexes are persisted to local disk.
+Tailing is a utility that track what logs have been processed by which tail instance.
+Log processing forwards periodically (or manually), notifying the tail instance each round.
 Logs are considered successfully processed if no exception occur during processing.
 If an exception occur, the logs will be delivered next round, maybe along with additional unseen/new logs.
+Successfully read indexes are persisted to disk.

 ```java